 Colour mapping table syntax

 [Ed.
 (JC): The “color mapping table syntax” has been inserted as a new subclause as done in the same way as for “F.7.3.5 Scaling list data syntax”.
-This has the consequence that the remaining subclause indices of subcluase F.7.3 do not match to the subclause indices of subclause 7.3 in version 1, RExt and MV-HEVC specifications]
+This has the consequence that the remaining subclause indices of subcluase F.7.3 do not match to the subclause indices of subclause 7.3 in version 1, RExt and MV-HEVC specifications] [Ed.
+(MH): Table row height in F.7.3.5.1 and F.7.3.5.2 looks smaller than in other syntax tables.]

 General colour mapping table syntax